Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Introduction

-To address these issues, instead of running these two procedures separately, we find a proper way that perform these two procedures \emph{simultaneously}.
-The key conceptual innovation in our work is to construct a family of subgraphs that \emph{combine} the subgraph counts relevant to both tasks.
-To be more precise, our approach involves counting a carefully chosen family of unlabeled multigraphs, which (informally speaking) is formed by attaching non-backtracking paths to an unlabeled tree; the flexibility to choose the place of attachment enrich the enumeration of such multigraphs and helps us to gain an exponential factor compared to the number of all unlabeled trees.
+To address these issues, rather than performing the two procedures in succession, we propose a unified approach that runs two procedures \emph{simultaneously}.
+The key conceptual innovation in our work is to construct a family of subgraphs that \emph{combines} the subgraph counts relevant to both tasks.
+Specifically, our approach involves counting a carefully chosen family of unlabeled multigraphs, which (informally speaking) is formed by attaching non-backtracking paths to an unlabeled tree; the flexibility to choose the place of attachment enriches the enumeration of such multigraphs and helps us to gain an extra exponential factor compared to the number of all unlabeled trees.
 Furthermore, we can approximate the count of such multigraphs with sufficient accuracy in polynomial time by leveraging the method of color coding \cite{AYZ95, HS17}.
 The major difficulty lies in analyzing the behavior of our statistic.
-While centering the adjacency matrices and counting signed subgraphs are helpful, we still have excessive correlations among different subgraph counts and these correlations are hard to control.
-To resolve this challenge, another innovation of this work is to count a special family $\mathcal H$ of all such multigraphs, which we call \emph{decorated trees}; see Definition~\ref{def-decorated-trees} for the formal definition.
+While centering the adjacency matrices and counting signed subgraphs are helpful, we still have excessive correlations among different subgraph counts and these correlations are difficult to control.
+To address this challenge, a further innovation of this work is to count a special family $\mathcal H$ of all such multigraphs, which we call \emph{decorated trees}; see Definition~\ref{def-decorated-trees} for the formal definition.
 As discussed in Section~\ref{subsec:discussions}, this choice plays a crucial role in curbing the undesired correlation between different subgraph counts.
 Moreover, despite the fact that we pose several structural requirements on such decorated trees, by choosing the parameters appropriately, we can nevertheless ensure that the number of such decorated trees still grows exponentially faster than that of unlabeled trees.